DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/prologue.md

 The young man grasped a sword tightly in his right hand and approached the girl.
 Even if it is a trap.

-_Being alone in this world for so much is my limit_
+_I'm at my limit being alone in this world for so long_

 Approaching the crucified girl, he carefully aimed, to make sure to not harm her, and swung down his sword.
 With that, the winged girl has been freed.